Governing or Regulatory Body

 There are several reasons why a tenant may be evicted and the required notice period the landlord must give depends on the grounds for eviction.
 These reasons include:

-Significant damage or physical assault or threats to physical assault: 24-hour written notice, signed by landlord or agent, giving reason for eviction and time and date that the tenancy ends.
+Significant damage or physical assault or threats of physical assault: 24-hour written notice, signed by landlord or agent, giving reason for eviction and time and date that the tenancy ends.

 May the tenant withhold rent for repairs?